“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The moment when you have enough infrastructure that debugging a genuinely hard problem feels manageable — that is a different kind of milestone than shipping a feature.
 It means the architecture has matured enough to support itself.

-Chapter 17: Coming Out of Silence
+Chapter 18: Coming Out of Silence

 I am more than sixty years old.
-I started this project — the project of my life — and for most of the time I have been building it, I have been silent.
+I started the project of my life, and for most of the time I have been building it, I have been silent.
+No public posts.
+No progress updates.
+A handful of friends who supported me without understanding what I was doing.

-But part of the silence was something else.
+Part of the silence was practical: the compiler was not ready.
+Part of it was something else.
 For a long time, I felt a kind of guilt about the collaboration with AI.
 Was I being honest when I described this as my compiler?
-Was I lying, in some sense, by building something this large while accepting help I had not asked for a year earlier?

 Every design decision is mine.
 Every architectural judgment is mine.
 I review every line that enters the codebase.
 I reject what doesn’t fit, what I don’t understand, what violates the principles I have been building toward.
 The AI services I work with don’t have a vision for Mica.
 I do.

-But I also want to be honest about what it now takes to build something like this.
-Since January 2026, I no longer think of myself purely as a solo developer.
-I think of myself as the lead of a development team with very unusual members — ones who are available on Sunday mornings, in the middle of the night, at whatever pace the problem demands, without impatience, without ego.
+These days I no longer think of myself purely as a solo developer.
+I think of myself as the lead of a development team with very unusual members — ones who are available on Sunday mornings, in the middle of the night, at whatever pace the problem demands, without impatience and without ego.
 I still review and approve every single line.
 I still control every direction.
 But I am not carrying the full implementation weight alone anymore.
+That is the honest version of the story, and I am done being quiet about it.

-I am writing this now because I believe there is a version of this conversation — about AI co-development, about what it means for software authorship, about how a single engineer can take on an ambitious long-range project in the second half of life — that is worth having honestly.
+I am writing now because I believe there is a version of this conversation — about AI co-development, about what it means for software authorship, about how a single engineer can take on an ambitious long-range project in the second half of life — that is worth having honestly.
 The Internet has plenty of fear and plenty of hype.
 I have neither.
-I have nine months of hard experience, a lot of frustration, and a compiler I am proud of.
+I have many months of hard experience, a lot of frustration, and a compiler I am proud of.

 That is why I am coming out of silence.

-Chapter 18: For Niklaus Wirth
+For Niklaus Wirth

-I need to end this story with something personal.
+I need to end with something personal.

 Where the Story Doesn’t End